lutiffan/methylModes/README.md

 ### Using Test Data in the Shiny App

-0. Check package file locations by running system.file(package="methylModes")
+0. Find package file locations by running system.file(package="methylModes")
 1. Launch the Shiny app using `runMethylModesApp()`
-2. In the "Get Started" section, upload the included toy data by clicking "Browse" and navigating to methylModes/data
+2. In the "Get Started" section, locate the included toy data by clicking "Browse," navigating to the package directory, and opening the "data" directory
 3. Select toyMultimodalData.rda
 4. You can then run analyses on individual probes or perform batch processing